How To Organize an IAA Chapter

-The IAA World Service Center will supply you with literature including the Chapter President Toolbox, application forms and Chapter Trademark Agreement.
+The IAA Global Office will supply you with literature including the Chapter President Toolbox, application forms and Chapter Trademark Agreement.
 Names of IAA members in your area are shown in your Membership Directory and included on the IAA website.
-The World Service Center can supply names of any additional members newly admitted.
+The Global Officecan supply names of any additional members newly admitted.

 Your petition should be accompanied by a letter delineating the territory to be served by proposed Chapter, if it is not implicit in the name.
-The Chapter name may take the adjective form (e.g. French, Japanese) or the noun form (New York, United Kingdom, Holland).
+The Chapter name may take the adjective form (e.g. Swiss, Japanese) or the noun form (New York, United Kingdom).

 ORGANIZATIONAL MEETING OF CHAPTER

 After notification of approval, you should hold an organization meeting, adopt By-Laws, elect officers, establish committees, establish a mission statement and set up a schedule of meeting and events.
 Some of these steps may be taken in anticipation of approval, if you wish to save time.

 The Global Office will furnish specimen By-Laws on request.
 These may be adapted to your needs and local legal requirements.
 Local laws, for example, may determine whether or not your Chapter can or should be locally incorporated.

 A draft of your proposed By-Laws must be sent to the Global Office for review, to ensure that they are in harmony with IAA By-Laws.
 They will then be submitted to the Board of Directors for final approval.
 Your By-Laws, of course, need not be in English, but a translation of the draft will be needed for review purposes.